pedroortega/pedroortega.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-# Pedro A. Ortega
+## Pedro A. Ortega
 AGI and Cybernetics Researcher

 ## About

-Former **VP of Research** at **[Kosen Labs](https://www.kosen.ai)**.
-Previously I was the lead of the **Safety Analysis Team at DeepMind**.
+I was VP of research at **Kosen Labs** and prior to that, lead of the **Safety Analysis Team at DeepMind**.
 My research focuses on **artificial general intelligence** and the **formal principles of intelligence**, covering aspects such as learning, planning and decision making in both machines and biological organisms.
 My approach lies at the intersection between machine learning, computational neuroscience, theoretical economics, and physics.

 ## Research Interests